yvt-ee/yvt-ee/README.md

 My skills include but are not limited to:

-- API Building.
-- Machine Learning Model Training.
-- AWS Cloud Architect.
+- Cloud Architect.
-- Ad-hoc data analysis using Python.
 - SQL data querying.
 - Database design.
 - Data dashboard using Tableau or other visualization tools.
+- Ad-hoc data analysis using Python.
+- Machine Learning Model Training.

 ## Projects to browse